Big crowds, fan support give Toledo women's basketball a home court advantage

 Prior to the start of each home game, the University of Toledo women’s basketball team trots onto the court and partakes in one of the more unique traditions found in college athletics.

 Hundreds of dedicated and boisterous Rocket fans line the court to form a human tunnel for the players to run through.
-The sea of Midnight and Gold begins at the players’ entrance, runs along the baseline, continues down the sideline and curls around to the basket at the opposite end of the court as the band plays the Toledo fight song.
+The sea of Midnight Blue and Gold begins at the players’ entrance, runs along the baseline, continues down the sideline and curls around to the basket at the opposite end of the court as the band plays the Toledo fight song.

 That’s just one of many reasons why Savage Arena has become an intimidating environment for UT opponents.